All India Institute of Medical Sciences, Kalyani: Campuses

 AIIMS Kalyani's 179.82 acre campus is in Saguna, Kalyani, West Bengal, an affluent suburban residential community 50 km north of downtown Kolkata.
 It is directly north of the NH 34 Connector (the road connects Kalyani with NH 34), directly west of the Jamuna river and about 12 km east of Hooghly river.
 The campus is located in Seismic Zone III.

-The campus is divided into three parts: Residential area, Institutional area and Service area.
-Basically, the southern part of the campus is the Institutional area and the northern part is the Residential area.
-But Dharamshala block is located in the southern part of the campus, which is part of the Residential area.
-There are 10 buildings in the Institutional area and 16 in the Residential area.
-Also, the Service area is roughly located near the boundary wall at the western end of the campus, such as electrical substations.
+The campus is logically organized into three distinct zones: the Institutional, Residential, and Service areas.
+While the layout generally places the Institutional facilities to the south and the Residential quarters to the north, the Dharamshala block serves as a notable exception, being a residential unit situated within the southern sector.

+In terms of density, the campus features 10 buildings dedicated to institutional use and 16 allocated for residential purposes.
+Supporting these zones is the Service area—which includes critical infrastructure like electrical substations—positioned primarily along the western boundary wall.

 From top left to bottom right (a) AYUSH block at AIIMS Kalyani; (b) Inpatient Department building; (c) Dharamshala (canteen); (d) Patient name registration room; (e) Solar panels on Outpatient Department (OPD) building's roof.

 The campus consists of mostly housing and academic buildings for the MBBS students, B.Sc (Nursing) students, and staff.
 Infrastructure (buildings and roads etc.) covers a total area of 57650.21 square meters, which is about 7.92% of the total campus's area.
 The hospital block is at the southern end of the campus, which is located near the main entrance to the campus.
 It covers a total area of 22,574.16 square meters.
 Ayush Block (Ayurveda and Homeopathy) is directly west of the Outpatient department (OPD) building, and only liquid oxygen plant of the institution is located to the west of the Inpatient department (IPD) building.
 There is only one canteen named "Dharamshala" within the campus, which is located west of Ayush Block.